taylorhcarroll/Engineering-Excellence/DatabaseParadigms.md

 As opposed to other databases that keep their data on the disk.
 This limits the amount of data you can store, but makes the database extremely fast.
 It also does not perform queries or joins so you are limited in your datamodeling, but again super fast, like sub-milisecond fast.

-Apps like github use redis for real tile delivery of their data.
+Apps like github use redis for real time delivery of their data.

 Best for caching, pub/sub, leaderboards

-More often, key/value databases are used as a cached on top of more persistent data layer.
+More often, key/value databases are used as a cache to reduce data latency (you wouldn't want to use this as your main db) on top of more persistent data layer.
 ![memcache2](/images/memcache2.png)

 ## 2. Wide Column